WojciechBogobowicz/dagpipe/README.md

 #### Visualization

-`visualize` function create `matplotlib` plot that you can customize.
+`visualize` function creates `matplotlib` plot that you can customize.

 Alternatively you can save visualization fo file instead of plotting, by specifying parameter to_file: `dagpipe.visualize(pipeline, to_file="path/to/file")`